10 Things You Can Do for Someone Who's Suffered a Loss

 The answers to these questions are more difficult than general questions about funeral arrangements because relating to and supporting people when they’ve had a loss is so very personal, and grief is a process unique to the individual.
 Issues of etiquette, community, variable emotions, and sometimes even religion or spirituality must be considered.

 This is all to say, even if you’re well-versed in things that need to be done in the wake of a loss, it’s often difficult to know how to be there emotionally for people.
 What’s the best way to comfort a friend?
 How do you behave towards a colleague?
 Is it okay to mention the deceased’s name?

-- Sometimes, just do things without being asked.
+5. DO THINGS WITHOUT BEING ASKED.
 Cleaning the house, restocking toilet paper and food, and taking messages are all easy tasks that will ease the burden on a grieving family.

-- Extend an invite to the grieving person, just like you usually would.
+8. EXTEND AN INVITATION to the grieving person, just like you usually would.
 Having a party, heading to the movies, or going to dinner?
 Don’t assume they’re not up to coming—they can decide whether they’d like to join or not.

-- Keep showing up.
+9. KEEP SHOWING UP.
 The grieving process extends well past the first week or the first month.
 Recognize that, and continue being there long after others have moved on.
 Just being there—watching a movie together, offering to stay overnight, bringing food—is enough.
 Be especially aware of holidays and other special days.

-- Honor the anniversary of the person’s passing, particularly the first year.
+10. HONOR THE ANNIVERSARY of the person’s passing, particularly the first year.
 Write a note, make a call, or send flowers to memorialize the occasion.

 by David Shipper, Sunset Contributor